SaiSrikar0/Ingreedy-1.1/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Acknowledgements

 - [Spoonacular API](https://spoonacular.com/food-api) for providing recipe data
-- [scikit-learn](https://scikit-learn.org/) for machine learning algorithms
-- [FastAPI](https://fastapi.tiangolo.com/) for the web framework
+- FastAPI for the efficient API framework
-- [NLTK](https://www.nltk.org/) for natural language processing
-- [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) for fuzzy string matching
+- scikit-learn for machine learning algorithms